-A scholarship student retains eligibility to participate in the FTC program if the household income does not exceed 230 percent of the federal poverty level.
+Under the provisons of the bill, a scholarship student retains eligibility to participate in the FTC program if the household income does not exceed 230 percent of the federal poverty level.
 A sibling of a scholarship student who continues in the program is eligible for a scholarship if he or she resides in the same household and the household income level does not exceed 230 percent of the federal poverty level.
-Current CTC scholarship students and a sibling who resides in the same household may continue to participate in the program, if parental income does not exceed 200 percent of the federal poverty level.
-The number of additional students who will remain eligible with the higher income thresholds is unknown.
-The current federal poverty level for a household of four individuals is \$20,050.
-42 For a student to be eligible for reduced price lunches under the National School Lunch Program, the annual household income may not exceed \$40,793 (185)
+Current FTC scholarship students and a sibling who resides in the same household may only continue to participate in the program, if parental income does not exceed 200 percent of the federal poverty level.
+The current federal poverty level for a household of four individuals is \$22,050.
+For a student to be eligible for reduced price lunches under the National School Lunch Program, the annual household income may not exceed \$40,793 (185 percent of the federal poverty level).
+For a student to be eligible for free lunches, the annual household income may not exceed \$28,665 (130 percent of the federal poverty level).
+Under the provisions of the bill, a student from a family of four could continue to participate in the CTC program if the annual household income does not exceed \$50,715 (230 percent of the federal poverty level).
+The number of additional students who will remain in the FTC program because of the higher income thresholds is unknown.